-The Aim of the Association is to provide members, inspired by the Compassionate Hearts of Jesus and Mary, with means whereby they can join together in developing a compassionate heart.
+The Aim of the Association is to provide members, inspired by the Compassionate Hearts of Jesus and Mary, with means whereby they can practice inner conversion of the heart.

 The Purpose of the Association is to encourage and nurture compassion in the hearts and lives of Companions for the sake of the Reign of God.

 > seek to be living lives whereby the love of God, made known in the Compassion of Jesus, might be fully realised;